Bachelor of Science in Computer Science and Engineering

 Select these units from 300 or 400-level computer science and engineering, mathematics or electrical engineering courses that are not already required.
 At least 15 units must be in computer science or computer engineering.

-Our degree program combines computer science and computer engineering to offer students a complete foundation in both computer hardware and software.
-A 2012 survey by the National Association of Colleges and Employers placed both computer science and computer engineering on its list of the top 10 bachelor's degrees for 2013.
-Our graduates have skills in both areas, giving them a versatile skill set valued by employers and graduate schools.
+Our degree program combines computer science and computer engineering to offer students a complete foundation in both computer hardware and software, giving them a versatile skill set valued by employers and graduate schools.